4amGodvzx/uav_search/to_do.md

     - (Done)Maybe we should consider fixing the start orientation of the uav?
 - (not necessary)the smoothness of the action
 2. (Done)The model stage 2: When the object is visible
-    - X. Special problem: Not enough CUDA memory in my laptop
 3. (Done)Obstacle avoidance
     - (Done)Should this be designed in the model or in a standalone module?
 4. (Done)The problem of boundary